The Caulfield Grammar School Council (the Council) has approved the following Scale of Fees for 2020.

-1.3 Prior to the year of entry, an interview with a senior member of staff is arranged at which the parents/guardians and prospective student attend, bringing with them current school reports.
+1.3 Prior to the year of entry, waitlists are activated and information including school reports are requested.
+An interview with a senior member of staff is arranged at which the parents/guardians and prospective student attend.
 A formal offer of a place in the School may then be made, and a Confirmation of Enrolment Fee of $2,000 per student is immediately payable to accept a place.
 Upon receipt of such monies, return of a Confirmation of Enrolment Form signed by each parent or guardian, and completion of other enrolment procedures, the School provides formal confirmation of a place.
 The Confirmation of Enrolment Fee consists of a $1,000 Enrolment Fee and a $1,000 pre-payment on the first instalment of the tuition fees.
 In the event that an enrolment is withdrawn prior to commencing, the $2,000 Confirmation of Enrolment Fee is non-refundable.
 A 10% reduction of the $2,000 Confirmation of Enrolment Fee applies for second and younger siblings enrolled.

 1.4 Enrolment is at the discretion of the Principal, as is the level of entry to the School.
 The School does not provide reasons when declining an enrolment application.

 2.1 Fee setting – The School Council may vary tuition fees and other fees and charges from time to time at its sole discretion.
 Parents/guardians will be notified in advance, either electronically or in writing, of any such variation.